Morehead City Sprains and Pulled Muscle Injury Lawyers

 Injuries such as sprains and muscle strains can appear minor on the surface, but can often develop into serious injuries if not treated, if they do not have debilitating consequences from the start.
 As medical bills rack up and you miss wages from work, it is important that you contact an attorney as soon as possible to discuss the details of your case.
 The statute of limitations for most personal injury cases in North Carolina is three years, so it is important that you speak with a lawyer about your legal options as soon as possible after an accident.

 If you or someone you know was injured in an accident, don’t let irresponsible companies and construction site owners get away with their recklessness.
-Contact the Raleigh area construction site accident lawyers of Law Office of Sam Scudder today at (252) 222-0227 to discuss the details of your case with a member of our legal team.
+Contact the Morehead City area construction site accident lawyers of Law Office of Sam Scudder today at (252) 222-0227 to discuss the details of your case with a member of our legal team.